verdaux/BookNotes/Phrases/Impressors.md

 - [ ] “Something is always born of excess: great art was born of great terrors, great loneliness, great inhibitions, instabilities, and it always balances them.”
 - [ ] Sometimes you are the shelter from storm, sometimes you are the storm itself.
 - [ ] Time stands still.
 The past and the present fade away.
+- [ ] The clue to everything a man should love and fear in her was there, from the start.